 Design Principles and Composition

-- Utilizing color theory and color psychology to convey desired messages and emotions.
+• They use color theory and color psychology to express messages and feelings.

 Typography and Layout Design

-- Selecting appropriate typefaces and fonts for different contexts and purposes.
+• Choosing the right typefaces and fonts for different situations and goals.

 Image Editing and Manipulation

-- Proficiency in image editing software like Adobe Photoshop, GIMP, or Corel PaintShop Pro.
+• You need skill in image editing software.
+For example, Adobe Photoshop, GIMP, or Corel PaintShop Pro.

 Print Design and Production